Cutting Dog Nails is a Universal Struggle

 “It just causes too much stress for me and my dog.”

-More importantly, long nails can cause painful feet.
-When a dog’s toenails contact hard ground, like a sidewalk or your kitchen floor, the hard surface pushes the nail back up into the nail bed.
+More importantly, dog nails that are overgrown can cause painful feet.
+When a dog’s toenails contact the hard ground, like a sidewalk or your kitchen floor, the hard surface pushes the nail back up into the nail bed.
 This either puts pressure on all the toe joints or forces the toe to twist to the side.
 This causes the toes to become sore and the dog to fuss when you touch his feet.

-Secondly, long nails cause the dog to compensate his movement in an unbalanced way leading to over-used muscles and eventually over-used joints.
+Secondly, dog nails that are too long cause the dog to compensate for his movement in an unbalanced way leading to over-used muscles and eventually over-used joints.
 Over time this can result in lameness especially in their hind limbs, making it difficult to jump in cars, climb stairs and even hard to get up from lying down.

 NO FORCE was ever used or needed to get her to that point.

 When your dog outweighs you, you have to use your brain, not your brawn to cut their nails.When your dog outweighs you, you have to use your brain, not your brawn to cut their nails.

 Top 5 Big Dog Mom Tips

 Please keep in mind, if you read this, and maybe even try a few of the tips, and are still nervous or anxious about clipping your dog’s nails, DON’T DO IT.
 Your nervousness will be worse for your dog in the long run.